frevo-on-rails/abrilproruby.com/docs/selected_proposals_en.md

 @rafaelfranca

 ### Talk Title
-Rails: The hidden parts
+Rails: The Hidden Parts

 ### Talk Description
 The Rails framework contains a set of useful features for every web application, but not every feature is well implemented and bug-free.

-During this talk we will we will walk through two very old Rails features - Active Record’s scopes and HTML sanitisation - and explain how they work under the hood.
-Also, It will be presented the current issues we’ve been facing and how they can be improved.
+During this talk, we will we will walk through two very old Rails—featuresActive Record’s scopes and HTML sanitisation—and explain how they work under the hood.
+Also, it will be presented the current issues we've been facing and how they can be improved.

 ## Nell Shamrell